knoxite/website/content/docs/storage-backends/content.md

 After creating a bucket you need to add a new folder, which will be used to store the repository in:
+Creating the folder manually is optional.
+Knoxite will automatically create a folder within the existing bucket when using a path with following format: `googlecloudstorage:///[bucketname]/[foldername]`.
+The location of the repository needs to be a folder inside the bucket, not only the bucket.

 {{<lbimg src="/images/backends/googlecloud/focus/gcloud_create_folder_focus.png" title="create folder in bucket">}}